Actipro/WPF-Controls/Documentation/topics/shell/shelllistview.md

 ## Navigation into Folders

-The [CanNavigateIntoChildFolders](xref:@ActiproUIRoot.Controls.Shell.ShellListView.CanNavigateIntoChildFolders) property determines whether double-clicking or pressing `Enter` on an item causes the control's [RootShellFolder](xref:@ActiproUIRoot.Controls.Shell.ShellListView.RootShellFolder) to be set to the [IShellObject](xref:ActiproSoftware.Shell.IShellObject) whose view-model item triggered the event.
+The [CanNavigateIntoChildFolders](xref:@ActiproUIRoot.Controls.Shell.ShellListView.CanNavigateIntoChildFolders) property determines whether double-clicking or pressing <kbd>Enter</kbd> on an item causes the control's [RootShellFolder](xref:@ActiproUIRoot.Controls.Shell.ShellListView.RootShellFolder) to be set to the [IShellObject](xref:ActiproSoftware.Shell.IShellObject) whose view-model item triggered the event.
 The default value is `true`.

 When the [ShellListView](xref:@ActiproUIRoot.Controls.Shell.ShellListView).[RootShellFolder](xref:@ActiproUIRoot.Controls.Shell.ShellListView.RootShellFolder) is two-way bound to a [ShellTreeListBox](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox).[SelectedShellObject](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.SelectedShellObject) property, a navigation change into a folder will also update the selection in the paired [ShellTreeListBox](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox) control.